-The course consists of a two-hour lecture and one hour workshop and one hour tutorial each week.
+The course consists of a two-hour lecture and one-hour workshop and one-hour tutorial each week.
 The lectures are interactive to enable maximum learning.
-You are encouraged to participate through asking questions, making comments and doing some short relevant exercises.
+You are encouraged to participate through asking questions, positively contributing to discussions and completing short relevant exercises.

-The workshops and tutorials are designed to enhance learning through the use of longer practical exercises.
-You will be involved in both individual and group work.
+The workshops and tutorials are designed to enhance learning using practical exercises.
+You will be involved in both individual and group work in these sessions.